 My Dog the Racist.
 My dog growled at a pedestrian walking up the block the other day.
 He then proceeded to bark two more times at the individual.
 The pedestrian was a black kid.
-Now you may say that my dog does not have the cognitive functions required to be racist, but ignorance of the law is no excuse.
+Now you may say that my dog does not have the cognitive ability to be racist, but ignorance of the law is no excuse.
 You might believe that my dog doesn’t know the difference between a black kid, and any other kid, but I do.
 I know that any dog unfamiliar with the warnings of George Orwell needs to be taught that in their world, the black kid needs to be considered a non-person, as far as my dog is concerned.
-It does not reflect well on me, his owner, that he barks at anyone other than white males.
-I know that in the age of Obama and Holder, barking at black people is tantamount to racial profiling, and that based upon my dog’s ignorant behavior he and I need to have a national conversation on race if we don’t want to be considered cowards.
-In this national conversation on race, I would tell my dog that it is not enough to say that you like black people, or that you have black friends (be they dogs or otherwise).
+It does not reflect well on me, his owner, if he barks at anyone other than white males.
+I know barking at black people is tantamount to racial profiling, and that based upon my dog’s ignorant behavior he and I need to have an inter-species conversation on race if we don’t want to be considered cowards.
+In this inter-species conversation on race, I would tell my dog that it is not enough to say that some of the anuses you sniff are black dogs.
 Those are the excuses of scoundrels seeking a get-out-of-jail-free card on racial sensitivities.
 I would tell him that his barking could do great damage to that black kid’s self-esteem, and I would tell him that any future barking would be considered a hate-crime regardless of his intentions and motives, and that it could carry with it hate-crime punishments.
-I also know that no matter how confused my dog may be at a scolding, he will not be doing anything like this in my home any time soon.
+I also know that no matter how confused my dog may be at a scolding, he will not be doing anything like this again in my home any time soon.